Questions relating to medical exercise

 Our founder and chief clinical officer, Dr. Dan Mikeska, has 30 years of experience in fitness.
 He has earned a doctorate in Health Science and a master’s degree in Human Movement, and earned a doctorate in Health Science.
 His primary research focus has been exercise and chronic disease.

-Additionally, every health and fitness professional that works at NOVA Medical Exercise has the experience, education, and/or certifications to work with clients who have chronic disease.
+Additionally, every health and fitness professional that works at MDX Academy has the experience, education, and/or certifications to work with clients who have chronic disease.

 Our Medical Exercise Academy can provide a master’s level training program for fitness professionals who may have all of the necessary skills to be a great trainer, but may not have an understanding of chronic diseases.